ryndh/locales-pr-bumper/README.md

 - How do we feel about auto-merge, if CI passes?
 - Should we allow developers to choose their own tag to put in the prefix brackets?
 - Should we intelligently detect monorepos or pass in a flag?
-- What exactly can be excluded in the exported package? the original `index.js`?

 ## TODO: